imxrt-rs/imxrt-hal/CONTRIBUTING.md

 ## Development

-The steps below are useful for developers who want to build the RAL and the HAL on their own systems.
-All steps below assume that you've cloned the repository.
+The steps below are useful for developers who want to build and modify the RAL and the HAL.
+All steps assume that you've cloned the repository.

 ### Dependencies

 You'll need

-- a Rust installation, at least Rust 1.40
+- a Rust installation, at least Rust 1.40, possibly later.
+To be safe, use the latest, stable Rust compiler.
 - the `thumbv7-none-eabihf` Rust target, which may be installed via `rustup`:

 ```bash